PANGeA Early Career Fellowships

 - The use of Stellenbosch University’s library facilities and resources

-- Fellowships are intended for post-doctoral candidates and staff members from PANGeA partners who wish to undertake an eight-week visiting fellowship where they will be able to network, receive training and skills in academic administration and work on their own research with the intention of producing at least one publication.
+- Fellowships are intended for academic staff members from within the PANGeA network who wish to undertake an eight-week visiting fellowship where they will be able to network, receive training and skills in academic administration and work on their own research with the intention of producing at least one publication.

 - Applicants must have completed a PhD degree (Arts, Humanities or Social Sciences) within the last five years.

 - Applicants must be citizens of an African country – which includes South Africa.
 Successful foreign (non-South African) fellows must be in possession of a valid South African visa (if required) in order to take part in the fellowship programme at Stellenbosch University, South Africa.
-Visa fees are to be paid and are the responsibility of the applicant.
-This visa fee will not be reimbursed through the fellowship programme.
+Visa fees are the responsibility of the applicant and will not be reimbursed through the fellowship programme.

 - A sabbatical or leave must be approved by the applicant’s home institution for the purposes of taking up this eight-week visiting fellowship.